 A marketing plan targets a new generation of consumers

-Clore's current customers are discriminating consumers who appreciate artisanal enterprises and the quality that comes from skilled craftsmanship.
+Clore's current customers are discriminating consumers who appreciate artisanal enterprises and skilled craftsmanship.

 The best way to find new customers is to better understand the most loyal customers and find more people like them.
 Through a market segmentation study to better understand Clore's audience, we identified the demographics, lifestyle habits, and media preferences of current customers.
-After identifying the market segments of those top current customers, we turned our gaze outward to prospective customers, pinpointing areas where they are likely to live and making recommendations for how best to reach—and connect with—them.
+After identifying the market segments of those top current customers, we turned our gaze outward to prospective customers, pinpointing areas where they are likely to live and making recommendations for how best to reach them.